-Vote Center Locations: In the March 2020 Election, the County utilized 53 vote centers in locations meeting VCA criteria and recommended by community partners.
+1. Vote Center Locations: In the March 2020 Election, the County utilized 53 vote centers in locations meeting VCA criteria and recommended by community partners.
 Just under 40% of Vote Centers required replacement for the 2020 November Election, primarily due to concerns caused by the COVID-19 pandemic.
 Over 30 vote centers returned for the September 2021 Election with most unavailable locations being unable to accommodate the short notice of the Recall Election.
 A primary lesson learned from all elections held since implementation of the VCA is the importance of early scheduling of Vote Center locations and the County plans to reserve locations six months to one year prior to use whenever possible in 2022 and 2024.
 While the County does not anticipate the need for more than 53 vote centers during any election in 2022, alternate and additional locations are continuously evaluated and added to the list of potential vote center sites.

-Using the VCA criteria and formulas for establishing the number of vote centers and locating the Vote Centers, the County will continue to work directly with our VAAC, LAAC and VCAAC to determine the locations for Vote Centers.
+Using the VCA criteria and formulas for establishing the number of vote centers and locating the Vote Centers, the County will continue to work directly with our VAAC, LAAC and VCAAC to determine the locations for Vote Centers and through participation on these committees, members of the public may provide direct input regarding Vote Center placement.
 Vote Centers will be equitably distributed across the county to afford maximally convenient options for voters at accessible locations as near as possible to established public transportation routes.
 It will be the goal to have Vote Centers in locations that will be used for future elections so that voters become accustomed to the locations.
 Vote Centers will be open a minimum of 8 hours each day and the required 13 hours on Election Day.
 Ten Vote Centers will be open for 11 days, and the additional Vote Centers will be open for four days.